kiwiroy/galaxy-api/README.md

 ## Dependencies

+As with all good and bad software there are dependencies.
 This module requires these other modules and libraries:
 ```text
 Exporter
 HTTP::Cookies